Claire McCardell Fashion Designs: let’s look closely at the art!

 Claire McCardell fashion designs

-The stripe above shows the French dart in the bias stripe.
+The stripe above shows the French dart in the bias fabric- it’s easier to see because of the stripe.

 Claire McCardell fashion designs